 In a small pot, bring sake, rice wine vinegar, mirin, shallot and ginger to a boil.
 Reduce heat and simmer until the liquid reduces to less than ¼ cup and has thickened.

 Strain the shallot and ginger out of the sauce.
 Off heat, whisk in the miso paste until smooth.

 In a medium skillet, gently sauté shrimp over medium-low heat in 1 tsp butter until they just start to curl, about 1 minute per side.

 Just before serving, quickly whisk 2 tbsp cubed and softened butter into the miso sauce with a sprinkle of salt.
 For a warmer or thinner sauce, heat gently on low heat until warm, but not too hot (the sauce will separate if too hot).

 Louisa's pro cooking tip: The serving size is light, so eat this as either an appetizer or as a main course served with a hearty side.
-Louisa serves it with a side of brussels sprouts tossed with the leftover shallots & ginger, half a sliced green apple, salt & pepper, EVOO, and some lime juice.
+Louisa serves it with a side of brussel sprouts tossed with the leftover shallots & ginger, half a sliced green apple, salt & pepper, EVOO, and some lime juice.